 “Upgrading your cemetery’s technology can be very exciting for the organization and community.
-The benefits can make a dramatic impact on productivity, customer service and revenue.
-Most cemeteries are technology challenged, and now that all generations use a smartphone and post on Facebook, the expectations from customers and employees have changed.
+The benefits can make a dramatic impact on productivity, customer service, and revenue.
+Most cemeteries are technology-challenged, and now that all generations use a smartphone and post on Facebook, the expectations from customers and employees have changed.
 But how can you get with the times when everything is so out of date?

-Planning is critical, and it will be a major component for success.
+Planning is critical, and it will be a major component of success.
 Before you can find the right product(s) you must first establish a vision for technology.
 A cemetery can look to technology to solve a number of challenges:

 Mapping.
 Risks of mistakenly selling the same grave due to aged maps can be avoided with mapping software.